TyBruceChen/Flask-Web-App-Azure-NAUcapstone-Telehealth-TestV/README.md

 There will be no our classification model to be presented here.
 And this is a tutorial of holding a web app on Azure Web App service server that can process user's request.

+For my project, this Azure solution is *aborted* since its free plan cannot support loading my ViT model.
+My executable solution is to run it on local server, expose it through frp, and publish and handle public Internet request through Amazon EC2.
+To use our service, please visit [here](http://ec2-3-144-74-6.us-east-2.compute.amazonaws.com:8000/) (currently in testing).

 ## Implementaion:
 #### Build Server with Flask Python